Sliding Scale Day - Not a Sale

 You are a Garden Supporter if you can say:

-- I can comfortably able to meet all of my basic* needs
+• I am able to meet all of my basic* needs

-- I have access to or have benefited from substantial generational wealth
+• I have access to or have benefited from generational wealth

 You are a Garden Sustainer if you can say:

-- I regularly meet all my basic* needs, though there may be occasional stress
+• I regularly meet all my basic* needs, though there may be occasional times where I hold off on a necessary purchase until next pay period.

 If you fall into this category, please purchase items at regular price.